ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-documentation/Docusaurus-features.md

 ## Additional features

-There are more features available that a developer may find interesting.
+There are more features available that a developer may find useful.
 If you want to look into any of these features, head over to the [official docusaurus documentation](https://docusaurus.io/docs/markdown-features).